 After the character sketches, after the flat descriptions, after the impossible-made-possible little fixes there’s the ending.
 It’s tidy.
 It’s redemptive.
 It’s schmaltzy.
 It’s certainly quick: I guess deadline was fast approaching.
 It attempts to make a complete story arc for each of her characters (minor ones, too), but it’s too contrived and drips with forced optimism.
 Not every story needs to run as a closed circuit.

 It’s clear from this first novel that Sweeney understands the rudiments of the novel if nothing else.
 After all, she wrote a good, believable baseline of a story for a couple of her characters (like Leo and Jack).
-The Nest is B-grade work, more eager than earnest, that shows the author has potential if she can dive down farther and dare to be a little less correct.
+The Nest is B-grade work that shows the author has potential if she can dive down farther and dare to be a little less correct.